 Operating since 1941, Gumout is headquartered in Houston, Texas.
 The company offers a variety of products for your vehicle, including the Carb/Choke & Parts Cleaner Pack of 6.
-If you’ve got yourself one dirty carb, a 6-pack is the way to go.
+If you’ve got yourself one dirty carburetor, a 6-pack is the way to go.

 Headquartered in North Carolina, Gunk has been in the car care business for over 60 years.
 Obsessed with cleaning, its lineup of products addresses everything from the engine bay to the interior of your vehicle.
-Check out both its Chlorinated and Non-Chlorinated Carburetor Cleaner if you find you don’t like any of our top picks.
+Check out both its Chlorinated and Non-Chlorinated Carburetor Cleaner if you don’t like any of our top picks.